 Crock Pot Baked Ziti Step-by-Step

-2 Rinse the noodles in a colander and set them aside.
+2. Rinse the noodles in a colander and set them aside.
 (This step seems to get the process of softening the noodles started.)
 Do not cook the noodles first.

-3. The cheese mixture is made with ricotta cheese, egg whites, Parmesan cheese, mozzarella cheese, salt and pepper.
+3. The cheese mixture is made with ricotta cheese, egg, Parmesan cheese, mozzarella cheese, salt and pepper.
 (A little minced garlic would be nice too.)
 Use full or low-fat depending upon your preference.

 4. Layer the ingredients in the crock pot as follows:

 - Pour 2 cups of pasta sauce over the noodles.
-(FYI - A 28 ounce jar has 2 1/2 cups of sauce.)
+(FYI - A 24-ounce jar has 2 ½ cups of sauce.)
 I stirred the pasta and sauce together to coat the noodles and then used a spoon to make sure the noodles were in an even layer.